 Ballard & Fremont

 If you’re in Seattle on a Sunday, don’t miss the Ballard Farmers Market.
-We grabbed a coffee to go at Caffe Umbria near the entrance and then started to eat our way through local gourmet stalls selling the most scrumptious bites.
+We grabbed a coffee to go at Caffe Umbria near the entrance and then started to eat our way through gourmet stalls selling the most scrumptious bites.
+Judging by the amount of locals in these markets, I’d say a visit to this market is probably one of the few non-touristy things to do in Seattle.

 Fully satisfied and jolly, we headed towards Fremont to Gas Works Park Marina.
-Formerly the Seattle Gas Light Company gasification plant, it is now a public park with stunning views of downtown.
-A very photogenic place not to be missed.
+Formerly the Seattle Gas Light Company gasification plant, it is now a public park with stunning views of the skyline.
+Definitely one of the best photography spots in Seattle.

-If your schedule allows it, I would totally encourage you to go outside of Seattle and explore some nature.
+If your schedule allows it, I would totally encourage you to go to the Greater Seattle area and explore the outdoors.

 Olympic National Park